Brigid Arthur: Litigation guardian

 A litigation guardian is appointed by a court to represent vulnerable individuals and manage their legal affairs (for example, a child under the age of 18 or a person who cannot act in their own best interests).
-Arthur has acted as litigation guardian for children in immigration detention, children kept in adult prisons and most recently teenage environmental activists.
+Arthur has acted as litigation guardian for children in immigration detention, Indigenous adults and minors, children kept in adult prisons and most recently teenage environmental activists.
 She said in an interview in 2021 that she had lost count of the court cases she had been involved in since 2001, "I honestly don't know how many".
 She does not seem fazed by the potential for the court to order her to pay legal costs, "I have very little money that belongs to me.
 They could take that, I guess."
 Here are some court cases where she is named as litigation guardian: